rust-lang/blog.rust-lang.org/posts/inside-rust/2020-10-16-Backlog-Bonanza.md

 Creating a smaller project group is meant to be lightweight.
 We basically convert the project proposal into a charter that states the general goals and create an associated zulip stream where folks can chat.
 Each project also gets a tracking issue that shows up on our [lang team project board].
+(For larger project groups, we can make a dedicated repo and an entry in the [Rust team repo].)

 [recent example]: https://github.com/rust-lang/lang-team/tree/master/projects/declarative-macro-repetition-counts
 [Rust team repo]: https://github.com/rust-lang/team